Illinois Freedom of Information Act (FOIA) Information

 The Fund has designated the following staff as the official FOIA Officer:

-Requests for inspection or copies should be made in writing and directed to the Fund as follows:
+Requests for inspection or copies should be made in writing and directed to the FOIA Officer as follows:

 FOIA Officer